 Conversational messaging can be deployed in a number of ways.
-Its goal is to achieve the same immediate connection your voice channel accomplishes.
-This can be implemented via live chat with an agent or bot using conversational (two-way) SMS.
+Its goal is to achieve the same immediate connection voice conversations accomplish.
+This can be implemented with a chatbot using conversational (two-way) SMS.

 Of course, chatbots, if poorly designed, can spawn their own problems.
-However, a well designed bot can successfully engage your customer immediately with a dialogue.
+However, a purpose driven bot, designed to resolve specific issues, successfully engage customers with an immediate dialogue.
 A two-way asynchronous dialogue, that doesn’t leave them waiting for a response.

 Conversational messaging can also be deployed directly in your IVR.
 The IVR and call queue is a hornet’s nest of delayed connections.
 Especially when call volumes are high.

-Long queues are often filled with low touch common questions that can easily be resolved with single conversation – boosting 1st call resolution.
-Automating these repetitive issues out of your IVR with conversational SMS messaging is an ROI slam dunk!
+Long queues are often filled with low touch common questions that can easily be resolved with a single conversation – boosting 1st call resolution.
+Automating these repetitive issues out of your IVR with conversational SMS is a ROI slam dunk!